 These days it is hard to spot any Russians.
 Most foreigners I saw were Islamic tourists and the women covered themselves from head to toe in black.
 Maybe this explained why I could not find anywhere in the city centre that served beer and I had also unknowingly booked myself into a no-alcohol hotel.

-Photos of Trabzon City and Province in Turkey
+Photos of Trabzon in Northeast Turkey

 The City Centre

 There is certainly no shortage of photo opportunities in the city centre which is easy to navigate.
 For the first time, I did not get lost and was very confident at getting around.

 I remember sitting on a park bench admiring Trabzon for the lack of hassle from vendors or street sellers.
 Right at that moment, four young lads launched into a sales patter about why I should pay one lira to weigh myself on their scales.
 I laughed and moved on.

 Trabzon airport is directly on the coastal line.
 I had caught an internal flight from the west coast and as the plane began its descent, I seriously wondered if we were going to land in the sea.

 Apart from that slight paranoia trip, I enjoyed spending time on the coastline.
 It is where all the locals hang out in tea gardens and it is also a great place to people watch.
 The local fishermen spend lazy days sitting there and the restaurants are a favourite for anyone that wants to eat fish.

 One of the main reasons to stay in Trabzon is to visit Sumela Monastery which is in the neighbouring town of Macka.
 The monastery was built into the side of a cliff face and it is quite unbelievable that it has not all come tumbling down.

 Don’t forget to visit the House of Ataturk which stands on a hill overlooking the city